 - Touch the icon immediately to the left of the WAV file name at the top of the screen to display the Cell Mode menu.
 Touch one of the options, Sample, Clip or Slicer, to set the cell mode.
 The icon changes to represent the selected cell mode. - From the waveform screen, press the INFO button to display Cell Parameters Screen 1.
-You can continue to press INFO to cycle through the Cell Parameter Screens and the Waveform Screen.
+You can continue to press INFO to cycle through the Cell Parameter Screens and the Waveform Screen. - 3.
+On Cell Parameters Screen 1, there are four menu items below the measure and beat count.
+The left most item is the grid icon.
+The second menu item is the output selection button (Out1/2 in the example figure).
+Touch this menu item to display the list of Output Options:

-Figure 14: Cell Parameters Screen 1
+Figure 15: Cell Parameters Screen 1